 This medicine is for use on the skin only.
-Do not get it in your eyes.
+Do not get it in your eyes, mouth, or vagina.
 Do not use it on skin areas that have cuts, scrapes, or burns.
 If it does get on these areas, rinse it off right away with water.

 This medicine should only be used for skin conditions that your doctor is treating.
 Check with your doctor before using it for other conditions, especially if you think that a skin infection may be present.
 This medicine should not be used to treat certain kinds of skin infections or conditions, such as severe burns.

-Do not use the topical gel and lotion on the face, groin, or underarms unless directed to do so by your doctor.
+Do not use the topical cream, gel, lotion, and ointment on the face, groin, or underarms unless directed to do so by your doctor.

 Wash your hands with soap and water before and after using this medicine.